Courses

 Content

-Within the seminar Superconducting Quantum Circuits, students present state-of-the-art developments in modern quantum technology with superconducting quantum circuits.
+Within the seminars, students present state-of-the-art developments in modern quantum technology with superconducting quantum circuits.
 In this field, funamental research in academia has meanwhile triggered highly dynamical activities from established large corporations (Google, IBM, Intel etc.) and ambitious startups (Rigetti, IQM, HQS etc.).
 In particular, superconducting quantum circuits belong to the few prime candidates for a scalable quantum computer.

 Time/Place